-Our family milk cow was named Gertie and I just loved her and still do.
-What she brought to our homestead and offered to my family was just priceless.
 I see owning a family milk cow on the homestead as such a valuable (maybe even the most valuable) resource for my family and our farm.
-Here are my top reasons why I owned a family milk cow (and maybe you should consider one too) and why I want to add one again to our homestead.
+Here are my top reasons why I own a family milk cow (and maybe you should consider one too).

 1. Milk and Dairy Products